You are here:

 Toward this goal, LDS Charities has contributed USD 7 million through the Gavi Matching Fund to purchase vaccines and support immunisation programmes in Gavi-supported countries.
 This commitment already has brought significant resources, visibility and tens of thousands of volunteers to support vaccine roll-outs.

 During Gavi’s Reach Every Child Replenishment Pledging Conference in Berlin, LDS pledged an additional USD 1 million for 2015 through the Matching Fund.
-All contributions will be matched by the Bill & Melinda Gates Foundation.
+Contributions received between 2012 and 2015 have been matched by the Bill & Melinda Gates Foundation.
+In 2016, LDS Charities contributed an additional $1.2 million in support of Gavi’s vaccine programs.

 Contributions and pledges in total: